fjavadi/Hierarchical-part-based-disentanglement-of-pose-and-appearance/README.md

 accumulation_steps | PD.ipynb, HPD.ipynb | number of the iterations which gradient accumulates
 n_app_features | PD.ipynb, HPD.ipynb | dimension of the appearance vectors (=3)
 num_joints | PD.ipynb, HPD.ipynb | total number of parts predicted by the encoder
-k | HPD.ipynb | number of parts in the first layer of hierarchy
+k | HPD.ipynb | number of parts in the first level of hierarchy

 ** For changing the weight of the perceptual loss and the hierarchical loss, refer to train_PD.py and train_HPD.py files.